Graham High School (Bluefield, Virginia): Extracurricular activities

 Graham High School offers a variety of clubs and activities.
 Among these clubs are: Student Council Association, Interact Club, Pep Club, Future Business Leaders of America, Students Against Destructive Decisions, Beta, Cadre, Book Club, DECA, Values Club, and Forever Golden.

+Marching band

+The Graham High School Big G Marching Band has won many awards including overall best band at the AT&T Cotton Bowl Classic and 15 time Virginia Honor Band titles.
+The Band has also participated in 3 of Macy's Thanksgiving Day Parade in New York City and the Inaugural Parades of multiple Virginia Governors.
+The current director of the band is Dr. Carl Hess, a James Madison University and Graham High School alumni.